-In 2017, the tournament welcomed more than 26 200 spectators from France, Switzerland and Germany.
-The relocation of the tournament from Hautepierre to the Tennis Club of Strasbourg (in front of the European Parliament) was a decisive factor of its success.
+In 2019, the tournament welcomed more than 27 000 spectators from France, Switzerland and Germany.
+The relocation of the tournament since 2010 from Hautepierre to the Tennis Club of Strasbourg (in front of the European Parliament) was a decisive factor of its success.

 In 2021, the tournament was held with a reduced capacity at the end of May, due to the global health crisis linked to COVID-19.
 The event was the first in France to introduce a health pass, on the recommendation of the Bas-Rhin Prefecture.
 The IS also welcomed 12 players in the Top 50, including 2 in the Top 10 and 4 in the Top 20 - the best sporting line-up ever!
 It was the Czech Barbora KREJCIKOVA who added her name to the list of IS winners for a very special 2021 edition.
 Barbora created a sensation by winning the French Grand Slam the following week, proving to the whole world that Strasbourg is the best preparation for the French Open.